opengeolab/ISPRS_GIS_SDG/index.rst

    credits

-Co-funded by the International Society for Photogrammetry and Remote Sensing as a Educational and Capacity Building Initiatives project.
+.. admonition:: This project was funded by the `International Society of Photogrammetry and Remote Sensing (ISPRS) <https://www.isprs.org>`_ within the `Educational and Capacity Building Initiative 2022 <https://www.isprs.org/society/ecbi/default.aspx>`_.

-License `Creative Commons Attribution 4.0 License (CC BY 4.0) <https://creativecommons.org/licenses/by/4.0/>`_

 .. note:: All materials in this web-book are from public literature and the Internet.
 Unintended use herein of the copyrighted material is purely for educational purposes

+License `Creative Commons Attribution 4.0 License (CC BY 4.0) <https://creativecommons.org/licenses/by/4.0/>`_